-On the other hand Coleman Young became the first African American mayor of Detroit in 1974 and the first section of the Renaissance Center opened in 1977.
-A monument to the boxer Joe Louis was erected in Detroit in 1986.
+On the other hand, Coleman Young became the first African American mayor of Detroit in 1974.
+Fairlane Town Center shopping mall opened in 1976 and the first section of the Renaissance Center opened in 1977.
+Detroit Motown Museum was founded in 1985 and a monument to the boxer Joe Louis was erected in Detroit in 1986.
 The One Detroit Center was built in 1993.

 21st Century Detroit

-In the early 21st century Detroit continued to decline.
-However 2001 a statue of the French founder of Detroit Antoine de la Mothe was erected in the city.
-Meanwhile, Comerica Park opened in 2000 and Ford Field opened in 2002.
+In 2001 a statue of the French founder of Detroit Antoine de la Mothe was erected in the city.
+Meanwhile, Comerica Park baseball stadium opened in 2000 and Ford Field football stadium opened in 2002.

 The Museum of Contemporary Art Detroit opened in 2006.
 The Michigan Science Center opened in 2012.